paulelsner/EOS_connect/README.md

 * Controlling FRONIUS inverters and battery charging systems interactively.

 ## Current Status

 This project is in its early stages and is actively being developed and enhanced.

+---

+## How it Works

+### Base

+EOS Connect is a self-running system that periodically collects:
+- Local energy consumption data.
+- PV solar forecasts for the next 48 hours.
+- Upcoming energy prices.

+Using this data, a request is sent to EOS, which creates a model predicting the energy needs based on different energy sources and loads (grid, battery, PV).

+EOS Connect waits for the response from EOS (e.g., ~2 min 15 sec for a full 48-hour prediction on a Raspberry Pi 5).
+After receiving the response, it is analyzed to extract the necessary values.

+Finally, the system sets up the inverter based on the following states:
+- `MODE_CHARGE_FROM_GRID` with a specific target charging power (based on your configuration).
+- `MODE_AVOID_DISCHARGE`.
+- `MODE_DISCHARGE_ALLOWED` with a specific target maximum discharging power (based on your configuration).

+The system repeats this process periodically, e.g., every 3 minutes, as defined in the configuration.

+---

+### Collecting Data

+Data collection for load forecasting is based on your existing load data provided by an OpenHAB or Home Assistant instance (using the persistence of each system).
+EOS requires a load forecast for today and tomorrow.

+#### Home Assistant
+Load data is retrieved from:
+- Today one week ago, averaged with today two weeks ago.
+- Tomorrow one week ago, averaged with tomorrow two weeks ago.

+(See [Home Assistant](#home-assistant) for more details.)

+#### OpenHAB
+Load data is retrieved from the last two days:
+- From two days ago (00:00) to yesterday midnight.
+(hint: )

+#### PV Forecast
+PV forecasts are retrieved directly from the [AKKUDOKTOR API](https://api.akkudoktor.net/forecast).

+#### Energy Price Forecast
+Energy price forecasts are retrieved from the chosen source (TIBBER or AKKUDOKTOR API). **Note**: Prices for tomorrow are available earliest at 1 PM.
+Until then, today's prices are used to feed the model.

+---

 ## Webpage Example